 The Queensland Greens will:

-17. The Government to foster connections between research, industry and the community through establishing innovation networks and forums, and foster ‘crowd sourcing’ to develop new innovations.
+18. Foster connections between research, industry and the community through establishing innovation networks and forums, and foster ‘crowd sourcing’ to develop new innovations.